siril-teja/siril-teja.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Courses I have TAed in the past / TAing currently
+description: Courses I have taught and served as a teaching assistant in the past.
 nav: true
 nav_order: 5
 years: [2023, 2024, 2025, 2022, 2021, 2020, 2019, 2018]